By Greg Carannante

 City & Shore Magazine

-As last month’s Super Bowl hoopla fades, the big story in football is still the brain, and the damage done to it by playing the helmet-bashing game.
+As this year’s Super Bowl hoopla fades, the big story in football is still the brain, and the damage done to it by playing the helmet-bashing game.
 One NFL head coach, however, has taken an additional interest in his players’ gray matter – specifically, how it can make them grittier.

 In 2013, the Seattle Seahawks’ Pete Carroll took in a TED Talks video by Penn professor Angela Duckworth about a psychological phenomenon she’d been studying.
 She called it “grit.”
 Not a word about Xs and Os was uttered, but it was as if this unknown woman on the web was talking about his team.